sternelee/ai-helper.wezterm/README.md

 # AI Helper for WezTerm

 I really liked Warp but due to my company's AI policy I had to move to something else.
 WezTerm is 90% of what I need and I decided to build the remaining 10% myself.
-And so here it is: a very simple WezTerm plugin that lets you ask an AI for CLI help using either LM Studio (local) or Google Gemini (cloud).
+And so here it is: a very simple WezTerm plugin that lets you ask an AI for CLI help using multiple providers: LM Studio (local), Google Gemini (cloud), Ollama (local/remote), or any OpenAPI-compatible service.

 ## Setup